What is a Cyber Security Disaster Recovery Plan?

 Disaster Recovery is Not a Substitute for Business Continuity Planning

 Disaster recovery is often confused with business continuity planning (BCP).
 While they are related, they are not the same.
 Disaster recovery focuses specifically on restoring IT systems and data after a disruption, whereas business continuity planning encompasses a broader approach to ensure that all aspects of the business can continue to operate during and after a disaster.
+Implementing IT disaster recovery services can help ensure that IT systems are restored quickly, but it is only one part of a full business continuity strategy.

 A comprehensive business continuity plan includes strategies for maintaining essential functions such as customer service, supply chain management, and employee safety, in addition to IT recovery.
 Disaster recovery is a critical component of business continuity, but it is not the entirety of it.